ydes-cyber/ydes-cyber.github.io/README.md

       Calculates the overall total buying and selling pressure.
       Gives an overall trading recommendation based on the total pressure in the form of  (GO LONG, GO SHORT, NEUTRAL)

-**features:** The script aids in the analysis of market behavior as well as extracts important indicators from stock market order book data.
+**features:** This script aids in the analysis of market behavior as well as extracts important indicators from stock market order book data.
 It calculates:
     - Bid-ask spread – difference between highest buy and lowest sell prices

     - Total quantities – total buy and sell order sizes